imtayadeway/imtayadeway.github.io/_drafts/2017-02-03-factories-arent-fixtures.md

 end
 ```

+Here we have two fixtures that contrast two different kinds of
-This is all fine and dandy.
-If done well, your fixtures will be a set
+user.
+If done well, your fixtures will be a set of objects that live
-of objects that live in the database that together weave a kind of
+in the database that together weave a kind of narrative that is
-narrative that is revealed in tiny installments through your unit
+revealed in tiny installments through your unit tests.
+Elsewhere in
-tests.
+our test suite, we'd continue with this knowledge that Alice is an
+adult and Bob is a minor.

 So what's the problem?
-Well, the one we're trying to address is what
-Meszaros calls the "mystery guest", a kind of "obscure test"
+Well, one is what Meszaros calls the "mystery
-smell.
-What that means is that the main players in our tests - Alice
+guest", a kind of "obscure test" smell.
+What that means is that the
-and Bob, are defined far off in the `spec/fixtures/users.yml`
+main players in our tests - Alice and Bob, are defined far off in the
-file.
-Just looking at the test body, it's hard to know exactly what it
+`spec/fixtures/users.yml` file.
+Just looking at the test body, it's
-was about Alice and Bob that made one an adult, the other not.
-(Sure,
+hard to know exactly what it was about Alice and Bob that made one an
-we should know the rules about adulthood in whatever country we're in,
+adult, the other not.
+(Sure, we should know the rules about adulthood
-but it's easy to see how a slightly more complicated example might not
+in whatever country we're in, but it's easy to see how a slightly more
-be so clear).
+complicated example might not be so clear).

 Let's try to address that concern head on by removing the fixtures: